bmd007/wonderland/README.md

     This idea relies on the fact that Kafka topics can act as a durable, avaialbe, scalable, distrubted and ... database.

 Toward outside:
- - There is AMQP based communication to outside (with help of rabbit mq) as push solution for chatting feature
+ - There is AMQP based communication to RabbitMq and STOMP connection to the APP, as push solution for chatting
- - RSocket communication from API-gateway to the app.
+ - RSocket communication between API-gateway and the app.
+ - HTTPs communication between API-gateway and the app.

 ## ToDo:
     * what if pic is empty in firebase